 Traveling Snacks For Baby: Organic Gerber Lil Crunchies

 Everyone gets a hankering for a little crunchy snack at times, which includes our toddlers.
 Our daughter has fallen in love and will demand “Crunchies”.
 There are many different flavors available.
-We enjoy the green can organic ones as they are made out of navy beans rather than corn.
+We enjoy the green can, organic ones, as they are made out of navy beans rather than corn.
 These are easy to pour into a portable snack cup and let them graze at their own pace.
 Naturally, I have tasted these and they are like Cheetos for babies.

 Everyone has their favorite salty snack and this is mine.
 Pack a salty snack that you would enjoy.
 I don’t feel as shameful after eating Veggie Straw then I do after I eat Cheetos.
-The cheesy fingers and remnants is a reminder of the devouring that happened hours earlier.
+The cheesy fingers and remnants are a reminder of the devouring that happened hours earlier.

 Nut Butter Pouches

 Need a protein punch or something to hold little tummies for a more than a few minutes?
 Your favorite nut butter in squeezable form, no jar!
 It squeezes into little and big mouths with ease or on other snacks.

 A friend of mine gave me a few different packs of these nuts mixes for a road trip and I have been addicted ever since.
 The flavor is outstanding and they are trail mix options as well.
 If you haven’t tried them yet, you are missing out.
 Grab a bag the next time you are in the snack aisle or just order them here!

 These gluten-free crackers will change the way you snack forever.
 The seeds and crunch will leave you coming back for more.
 Check out the Protein Snack Crackers for those looking for something a little more substantial.